faoroj/Diabetes-Data-Analysis/README.md

 The average age in the dataset is approximately 41.78 years, with the 50th percentile (median) being 43 years.
 Gender and Diabetes Prevalence:

-* The average age in the dataset is approximately 41.78 years, with the 50th percentile (median) being 43 years.
+* The average age in this dataset is approximately 41.78 years, with the 50th percentile (median) being 43 years.

 **Gender and Diabetes Prevalence:**